Linaro/lava/doc/v2/dispatcher-actions2.rst

 the LAVA scripts and test definitions need to be added, these are first prepared as a standalone tarball which is also retained within the final job data and is available for download later.
-Exceptions include specific requirements of bootloaders (like u-boot) to have a bootloader-specific header on a ramdisk to which LAVA needs to add the LAVA extensions.
+Exceptions include specific requirements of bootloaders (like U-Boot) to have a bootloader-specific header on a ramdisk to which LAVA needs to add the LAVA extensions.

 * Download files required by the job to the dispatcher, decompressing